7 hybrid meeting best practices for attendees

 But even once mics are flipped to their correct setting, echo feedback is eliminated, and cameras are turned on, there’s still some work to be done to make each meeting effective and valuable to the team.

 Engaging with a hybrid team requires planning, collaboration, and communication.
-Creating cohesion between team members who aren't in the room together, and might not know each other personally, can be difficult.
-Overcoming virtual attendees' tendency to stay on mute and simply observe is a struggle we all know.
+Creating cohesion between team members who aren't in the room together and might not know each other personally, can be difficult.
+Overcoming virtual attendees' tendency to stay on mute and simply observe is a struggle we are all familiar with.
 And internet lag itself can make asking questions, sharing resources, and keeping the conversation flowing tough.

 That's why it's important for team leaders and attendees to be conscious of these hybrid meeting best practices.